 Some activities, such as putting toys away, both children will be able to do together or at around the same time.
 Doing so teaches them cooperation and teamwork.

-If your children share a room, make sure the child with the earlier schedule is not disturb after they are asleep.
+If your children share a room, make sure the child with the earlier schedule is not disturbed after they are asleep.
 To do so, try the following:

 There are some advantages to having different bedtimes for your children.
 You can spend pre-bedtime alone with each child, engaging in whatever activity helps them prepare for sleep.
 Your older child may wish to have a conversation about their day and share concerns they have.
 A bedtime routine helps kids feel more secure, learn to follow directions, and build responsibility.